Why High Asset Divorces Are More Complicated

 A significant concern many clients have is that their former spouse is hiding assets from them to keep them out of the divorce proceedings.
 This is often a problem when there is a large disparity between the two individuals' income or when one spouse controls all the finances, leaving the other spouse in the dark.
 It is not unheard of for hidden bank accounts, real estate holdings, or other assets to come to light after a thorough investigation.

-When going through a high-asset divorce, you must work with a divorce attorney with the bandwidth to complete a full investigation and uncover all marital assets.
+When going through a high-asset divorce, you must work with an attorney with the bandwidth to complete a full investigation and uncover all marital assets.
 If you suspect your spouse is hiding assets, collect as much evidence as possible.
 This will help your lawyer discover the hidden assets when they perform their investigation.

 At Casey, Simmons & Bryant, PLLC, we have experience handling high net worth divorce cases, and we are qualified to handle even the most complicated situations.